When Do You Need Nursing Pads?

 Just after birth

-In the first few days after giving birth and during the early stages of breastfeeding (if you choose to), your milk supply will be adjusting to your baby’s needs.
+In the first few days after giving birth and during the early stages of breastfeeding (if you choose to and are able), your milk supply will be adjusting to your baby’s needs.
 Leaking is common during this time as your body learns how much milk to produce.

 If you choose not to breastfeed, leaking is likely to stop as your body stops producing milk.
 This often takes around 7-10 days.